lubomirkurcak/webpack-wgpu/README.md

-# webpack-demo
+# webpack-wgpu

-A simple setup of webpack according to https://webpack.js.org/guides/ with typescript
+A simple setup of webpack packing a wgpu app.